fgauna12/fgauna12.github.io/_posts/2019-12-29-ci-cd-for-web-app-for-container.md

 As promised, instead of deploying code, we will be pulling the right version of the container image from Azure.
 At this point, we already uploaded a version of a container image and tagged it with the build number.
 Next, we ought to signify our Azure Web App to pull the correct version.
 In my experience, the most effective way to do this is by simply using Infrastructure as Code.

-From the pipeline, we can use a task to deploy our ARM template and passing the builder number as a parameter.
+From the pipeline, we can use a task to deploy an ARM template and passing the builder number as a parameter.
 This steps assumes that we would have had an ARM template published as part of the build artifacts.

 ```yaml
 - download: current